-You may receive an OL or OLSU error (or no error code at all) when you set up an account for online services or attempt to download or view transactions.
+You may receive an OL or OLSU error (or no error code at all) when setting up an account for online services or when attempting to download or view transactions.

-This article guides you through basic troubleshooting steps that will help you isolate the cause of the problem and possibly resolve it.
+This article will guide you through basic troubleshooting steps to help isolate the cause of the problem and possibly resolve it.

-Intuit recommends a series of 5 troubleshooting processes to investigate and resolve Online Banking issues.
-The first process may solve your problem, or you may need to try all 5.
-For the best results, perform the processes in the order shown.
+Intuit recommends more than one solution for this problem.
+The first solution may solve your problem, or you may need to try all of them to resolve the issue.
+For best results, perform the solutions in the order shown.

 Note: Register mode can be more forgiving in regards to the ofx formatting standards banks are required to use for statement download or import.